poppinss/dumper/README.md

 - `styles`: The styles property is a key-value pair that contains CSS properties to style HTML elements.
 You can either define custom styles or use one of the pre-existing themes as a reference.
 - `cspNonce`: If your application has CSP enabled, then you must define the [CSP nonce](https://content-security-policy.com/nonce/) for the inline `script` tag output alongside the `pre` tag.
+- `expand`: Render the dumped output expanded (instead of collapsed).
+By default, only the first level is expanded.
+However, you can expand recursively using the `expand: 'all'` option.

 Following is an example of using a pre-existing theme.